-The 2014 Guns ‘N Hoses event was scheduled to take place Nov.
-26 at Scottrade Center.
-The event was to feature 15 three-round bouts of boxing and Mixed Martial Arts (MMA) between first responders from Missouri and Illinois.
-Prior to the opening bell, Guns ’N Hoses honors the firefighters and police officers who have lost their lives with boxing’s traditional Ten Count.
+Guns ‘N Hoses will feature 15 three-round bouts of boxing and Mixed Martial Arts (MMA) matches between police officers, firefighters and emergency medical personnel from Missouri and Illinois.
+Both male and female fighters are scheduled.
+Prior to the opening bell, Guns ‘N Hoses will honor those first responders who lost their lives during the past year.

 BackStoppers Helps Again

 Lt.
 Clarence O. Watson II, of the Hematite Fire Protection District, died on November 29, 2008 of cardiac arrest after having been on several emergency calls within 12 hours of his passing.
 His death has recently been determined to be line of duty, and The BackStoppers will be assisting his family.
 Lt.
 Watson is survived by his son, parents, two sisters, and a brother.

 Be a part of the BackStoppers Online Community.
 We’ve upgraded our site to better communicate with our supporters and to make online giving easier.
 Our new Online Community allows you to register to view your giving history, make address changes, keep up to date on messages to supporters and more.

 In the wake of the tragic events of September 11, 2001,